The Moon Dictionary

 Dark Moon

-Often used interchangeably with “New Moon,” though some traditions distinguish the Dark Moon as the day *before* the New Moon.
+Often used interchangeably with “New Moon,” though some traditions distinguish the Dark Moon as the one or two days before the New Moon, when the crescent has fully disappeared.

 Descending Node